Japan: Koya-san & Kumano Kodo Trek

 • Join in the morning prayers and share a traditional shojin ryori (Buddhist vegetarian) meal during an overnight temple stay in Koya-san, deep in mountainous Wakayama prefecture.

-• Soak in an ancient onsen after a day of trekking in Yunomine – there's no better way in Japan to relax and rejuvenate, as well as understand local traditions, than in the natural mineral waters of a hot spring.
+• Soak in an onsen after a day of trekking in Yunomine – there's no better way in Japan to relax and rejuvenate than in the natural mineral waters of a hot spring.

 • Explore Kyoto on a couple of nearby hikes for a different perspective on the life and culture in this notable city, as well as visiting some sites of natural and religious significance.

-The active nature of this trip means that the fitter you are, the more you will be able to enjoy it.
+• The active nature of this trip means that the fitter you are, the more you will be able to enjoy it.
 It is expected that travellers joining this trip will have had some experience hiking before joining this tour.
 On some hikes you will need to be able to carry your overnight pack on the trail because we will forward your luggage to the next destination.
-Hiking distances vary from 3-15km per day with no more elevation change than 60-900m on one hike.
+Hiking distances vary from 3 to 15km per day with no more elevation change than 60 to 900 m on one hike.
 The hikes on the Koya-san trail and Kumano Kodo include sections rather than the whole trail, which gives you an experience of the trails without needing to commit to multiple days of strenuous trekking.
-You may spend some nights in a ryokan, a Japanese-style inn with shared facilities.
-It’s a great taste of tradition, but not everyone finds futon mattresses on tatami mat flooring, small bathrooms and proximity to other guests as comfortable as more Western-style hotels and beds.
-Read more about ryokans in our ‘Accommodation’ section of the Essential Trip Information.
+When we aren't hiking on this trip, we primarily use public transport, which is efficient and convenient in Japan.
+Please pack light and compact as you will be expected to transport your luggage between train stations and to hotels, which can include going up and down multiple flights of stairs in crowded areas.
+In some destinations, you may be staying in a ryokan, which is a Japanese-style inn.
+It's a great taste of tradition; however, not everyone finds futon mattresses on the tatami floor, tiny bathrooms and proximity to other guests as comfortable as more Western-style hotels.
+Read more about ryokans here: https://www.intrepidtravel.com/adventures/traditional-japanese-ryokan/ Double rooms in Japanese hotels can be smaller than you may be used to (e.g. 20 sqm).
+Every effort will be made to accommodate double room requests.
+However, during busy periods, there may be occasions when we are unable to offer a double room, so a twin room will be provided.

 Departing